 You must also meet the following criteria:

-You cannot apply to both the five year Medicine course and the Medicine with a Foundation Year course.
+You cannot apply for both this course and the five-year (A10L) Medicine BMedSci and BMBS course.

-If you achieve ABB at A Level, choose to resit one or both of your B grades and then achieve all standard or contextual entry requirements for the five-year Medicine course, you must only apply for the five-year Medicine course.
+- achieve ABB at A Level, and choose to resit one or both of your B grades and then achieve all standard or contextual entry requirements for a five-year course

 BBC: must include a B in both biology (or human biology) and chemistry.